-A 90 ha retention pond is currently in the proices of being constructed on 90ha within the northwest corner of the NSPSF.
-The retention pond main function is to supply water for the paddy irrigation to the Sg Panjang area.
+A 90 ha retention pond is currently in the proices of being constructed on 90ha within the northwest corner of the NSPSF,.
+The retention pond main functions is to supply water for the paddy irrigation to the Sg Pangjang area.